 The other step towards becoming more self-disciplined, is to have set goals and a clear plan to achieve them.
-By having an action plan that guides you daily towards your goals, you will never get side-tracked.
-A clear plan that outlines each step towards your goal, will help you stay focused.
+By having an action plan that guides you daily towards your goals, you will never get sidetracked.
+A clear plan that outlines each step towards your goals, will help you stay focused.
 You can also keep a journal to keep tabs on your plans and use it as a way to check in with yourself on an ongoing basis.

 “Your will-power is determined by your beliefs.
 If you believe that you have limited willpower, you are more likely to become exhausted.”